quicbit-js/qb-utf8-ez/readme.md

 Convert an array-like object (buffer) to a javascript string.

     options
-        beg:        index to start reading (inclusive)
+        off:        index to start at
-        end:        index to end reading (exclusive)
+        lim:        index to stop before  ( < lim )

         escape:     string expression, single ascii character or integer.  (default is '?')

-                    If ascii integer or character, illegal bytes will be replaced 1-for-1 by this value.
+                    If ascii integer or string, illegal bytes will be replaced 1-for-1 by this value.
                     If expression of the form "!{%H}", then strings of illegal bytes will be prefixed with the value before %H, such as '!{', and suffixed with value after %H, e.g. '}' and bytes will be written as ascii hex between these values.